vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

   - VMware Tanzu Labs
 ---

-In this lab we will use
+In this lab you will use
 [Github Actions](https://github.com/features/actions) to
 deploy a system of four applications to Tanzu Application Service.